balena-io/docs/shared/sshKey/add/_default.md

 <img src="/img/common/sign_up_flow/enter_github_username_cropped.png" width="60%">

 If you don't have a ssh key setup yet, but want to explore resin.io, just click `skip`.
-Note that you will not be able to push code to your devices until you have an ssh key saved.
+Note that you will not be able to push code to your {{ $device_details.name }} until you have a ssh key saved.
 This can be done at anytime from the [`Preferences`][prefsPage] page on the dashboard.

 [pub_key_crypto]:http://en.wikipedia.org/wiki/Public-key_cryptography
 [git]:http://git-scm.com/